OrientedPlanarDiagram#

 Initialize a planar diagram.

 If no data is provided, an empty diagram is created.
-Otherwise, the diagram is initialized using the provided data.
+Otherwise, the diagram is populated from the provided input.

 Parameters: